openshift/openshift-ansible/roles/openshift_logging/README.md

 - `openshift_logging_fluentd_hosts`: List of nodes that should be labeled for Fluentd to be deployed to.
 Defaults to ['--all'].
 - `openshift_logging_fluentd_buffer_queue_limit`: Buffer queue limit for Fluentd.
 Defaults to 1024.
 - `openshift_logging_fluentd_buffer_size_limit`: Buffer chunk limit for Fluentd.
 Defaults to 1m.
+- `openshift_logging_fluentd_buffer_type`: Fluentd will set the buffer type.
+Defaults to 'file'.
+- `openshift_logging_fluentd_file_buffer_limit`: Fluentd will set the value to the file buffer limit.
+Defaults to '1Gi' per output.

 - `openshift_logging_es_host`: The name of the ES service Fluentd should send logs to.
 Defaults to 'logging-es'.